raselinfo/advance-node/README.md

 I/O (input/output), pronounced "eye-oh," describes any operation, program, or device that transfers data to or from a computer.
 Typical I/O devices are printers, hard disks, keyboards, and mouses.

 input/output, I/O refers primarily to the program's interaction with the system's disk and network.
 Examples of I/O operations include reading/writing data from/to a disk, making HTTP requests, and talking to databases.
-They are very slow compared to accessing memory (RAM) or doing work on the CPU
+They a re very slow compared to accessing memory (RAM) or doing work on the CPU

-# Why is Node JS good for IO?
+## Why is Node JS good for IO?

 In its most basic form Node. js is best suited for this type of computing.
 All I/O in Node. js is non-blocking and it allows other requests to be served while waiting for a particular read or write to complete